-The District was specific that this request should only include water needed for housing projects that would be under construction within 3-4 years (between now and the lifting of the CDO) if water becomes available.
-Any water allocated for housing needs would be subject to the water meter moratorium, which excludes vacant parcels.
-Jurisdictions with access to an Entitlement may not have an immediate need for an additional Cal-Am allocation.
+The District was specific that this request should only include water needed for housing projects that could be under construction within 3-4 years (between now and the lifting of the CDO) if water becomes available.
+Initially, it was thought that any water allocated for housing needs would be subject to the water meter moratorium, which excludes vacant parcels, however, as stated earlier, at this time this aspect might also be included in a request to the State, if it remains a significant barrier to meeting local housing needs.
+The District must also weigh the needs of jurisdictions with access to an Entitlement, or that may have access to an existing allocation.
 The deadline for submittal was May 1, 2020.